Reviewing Better Choice (BTTR) and Its Competitors

-Better Choice (NASDAQ:BTTR – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its rivals?
-We will compare Better Choice to related businesses based on the strength of its profitability, risk, analyst recommendations, dividends, institutional ownership, valuation and earnings.
+Better Choice (NASDAQ:BTTR – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its rivals?
+We will compare Better Choice to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, dividends, profitability, valuation and earnings.

+Better Choice has a beta of -0.74, meaning that its share price is 174% less volatile than the S&P 500.
+Comparatively, Better Choice’s rivals have a beta of 0.71, meaning that their average share price is 29% less volatile than the S&P 500.

-This is a breakdown of current ratings and price targets for Better Choice and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Better Choice and its rivals, as reported by MarketBeat.com.

 |Sell Ratings